rajavelcp/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Bachelor of Engineering in Electronics and Communication
+    - course: Bachelor of Engineering in Electronics and Communications
-      institution: Anna University
+      institution: Anna University, Chennai, India
       year: 2009